Health journalist Carole Beck explains the high-intensity home circuits on Jessica Ennis-Hill's exercise app can impact your metabolism

 This is the amount of oxygen it takes to restore your body to its normal resting state after an intense workout.
 Remember, your body needs to perform important tasks after exercise, like repairing muscles and filling energy stores – and because all these jobs require oxygen, they also burn calories.

-High-intensity exercise – like the Jennis Fitness Circuits in the app or the HIIT-inspired Outdoor Body Blasts – produce a longer EPOC period than a jog or cycle ride performed at one speed, according to a 2017 study in International Journal of Exercise Science.
+High-intensity exercise – like the Jennis Fitness Circuits in the app, which you can do at home, or the HIIT-inspired Outdoor Body Blasts – produce a longer EPOC period than a jog or cycle ride performed at one speed, according to a 2017 study in International Journal of Exercise Science.

 Metabolic rate was still raised 22 hours after a high-intensity interval resistance training workout when compared to a traditional resistance training workout